Oliver Lodge

+Lodge became Assistant Professor of Applied Mathematics at Bedford College, London, in 1879, was appointed Professor of Physics at University College Liverpool in 1881, and served as Principal of the University of Birmingham from 1900 to 1919.

-Lodge was also noted for his Spiritualist beliefs and pseudoscientifc research into life after death, a topic on which he wrote many books, including the best-selling Raymond; or, Life and Death (1916), describing what he believed to be detailed messages through a medium from his deceased adult son who was killed in World War I.
+Lodge was also a pioneer of spiritualism; his pseudoscientific research into life after death was a topic on which he wrote many books, including the best-selling Raymond; or, Life and Death (1916), which detailed messages he received from a medium, which he believed came from his son who was killed in the First World War.

-Life
+Early life

-Oliver Lodge was born in 1851 at 'The Views', Penkhull, then a rural village high above the emerging Potteries of North Staffordshire in what is now Stoke-on-Trent, and educated at Adams' Grammar School, Newport, Shropshire.
-His parents were Oliver Lodge (1826–1884) – later a ball clay merchant at Wolstanton, Staffordshire – and his wife, Grace, née Heath (1826–1879).
+Oliver Joseph Lodge was born on 12 June 1851 at The Views in Penkhull, Staffordshire, and was educated at Adams Grammar School in Newport, Shropshire.
+His parents were Oliver Lodge (1826–1884)—later a ball clay merchant at Wolstanton, Staffordshire—and his wife, Grace Heath (1826–1879).
 Lodge was their first child, and altogether they had eight sons and a daughter.
 Lodge's siblings included Sir Richard Lodge (1855–1936), historian; Eleanor Constance Lodge (1869–1936), historian and principal of Westfield College, London; and Alfred Lodge (1854–1937), mathematician.

-When Lodge was 12, the family moved house a short distance north along the valley ridge, to Wolstanton.
-There, at Moreton House on the southern tip of Wolstanton Marsh, he took over a large outbuilding for his first scientific experiments during the long school holidays.
+When Lodge was 12-years-old, the family moved house to Wolstanton.
+At Moreton House on the southern tip of Wolstanton Marsh, he took over a large outbuilding for his first scientific experiments during the long school holidays.

-In 1865, Lodge, at the age of 14, left his schooling and entered his father's business (Oliver Lodge & Son) as an agent for B. Fayle & Co selling Purbeck blue clay to the pottery manufacturers.
+In 1865, the 14-year-old Lodge left his schooling and joined his father's business (Oliver Lodge & Son) as an agent for B. Fayle & Co selling Purbeck blue clay to the pottery manufacturers.
 This work sometimes entailed him travelling as far as Scotland.
 He continued to assist his father until he reached the age of 22.

-His father's growing wealth from trade enabled him to move the family to Chatterley House, Hanley, when Lodge was 18.
+By the age of 18, Lodge's father's growing wealth had enabled him to move his family to Chatterley House, Hanley.
 From there Lodge attended physics lectures in London, and also attended the Wedgwood Institute in nearby Burslem.
 At Chatterley House, just a mile south of Etruria Hall where Wedgwood had experimented, Lodge's Autobiography recalled that "something like real experimentation" began for him around 1869.
+His family moved again in 1875, this time to the nearby Watlands Hall at the top of Porthill Bank between Middleport and Wolstanton (demolished in 1951).